Wastus/snapraid-aio-script/README.md

 	- A list of containers you want to be interrupted before running actions and restored when completed.
    	- Docker mode - choose to pause/unpause or to stop/restart your containers
    	- Docker remote - if docker is running on a remote machine
-- Multiple Configuration files
-  	- By default the script will use the predefined config file `script-config.conf` that must be placed in the same folder
+- Command line arguments
+  	- Can be used to override the default behaviour.
+  	- You can force a sync by adding  `--force-sync`
-  	- You can specify another file when running the script like `snapraid-aio-script.sh /home/alternate_config.conf`
+  	- You can specify another config file when running the script by adding  `--config /home/alternate_config.conf`
 - Custom Hooks
 	- Commands or scripts to be run before and after SnapRAID operations.
 	- Option to display friendly name to in the email output